RobertBlackwell01/frameworks_and_languages_module/technical_report.md

 **Routing**

-Routing in Express.js is the process of defining how an application responds to different requests from the client at different URLs (endpoints) with the use of specific HTTP methods including - get, post, and delete.
+Routing in Express.js and node.js is the process of defining how an application responds to different requests from the client at different URLs (endpoints) with the use of specific HTTP methods including - get, post, and delete.
 It's a vital feature inside of Express that helps the application's backend logic by pre-determining and mapping the incoming requests to the appropriate handler functions.

 ```JavaScript
 app.get('/', (req, res) => {